Dare to Be Stupid (song): Music video

-The video also includes much bizarre imagery, which, for the most part, is irrelevant to the lyrics, such as Yankovic's face emerging from a screen filled with tiny baby figurines (a nod to the similarly Devo-esque scene in the video of "Mexican Radio" from early 80's band - and friend of Devo's - Wall of Voodoo, when lead singer Stan Ridgway's face emerges from a bowl of cooked pinto beans).
+The video also includes much bizarre imagery, which, for the most part, is irrelevant to the lyrics, such as Yankovic's face emerging from a screen filled with tiny baby figurines (a nod to the similarly Devo-esque scene in the video of "Mexican Radio" from early 1980s band—and friend of Devo's—Wall of Voodoo, when lead vocalist Stan Ridgway's face emerges from a bowl of cooked pinto beans).

 The machine Yankovic controls during parts of the video is an interocitor from the film This Island Earth.

-The swim goggles Yankovic wears over his eyes resembles those of Devo vocalist Mark Mothersbaugh's in the "Satisfaction", "The Day My Baby Gave Me A Surprise" and "Come Back Jonee" videos.
+The swim goggles Yankovic wears over his eyes resembles those of Devo vocalist Mark Mothersbaugh's in the "Satisfaction", "The Day My Baby Gave Me a Surprise" and "Come Back Jonee" videos.

 The scenes in the video are supposedly taking place in a man's dream.

 In popular media

-In an interview on VH1's Behind the Music, Devo's Mark Mothersbaugh stated in reaction to the song that: "I was in shock.
-It was the most beautiful thing I had ever heard.
-He sort of re-sculpted that song into something else and...
-I hate him for it, basically."

 The song has an ongoing relationship with the Transformers franchise, spanning both television and film.
 The song was featured in The Transformers: The Movie in 1986, appearing during a battle scene featuring the characters Wreck-Gar and the Junkions.
 It was subsequently released as a double A-side along with "The Touch" by Stan Bush.
 Yankovic would later guest star in the 2007 TV series Transformers: Animated as a new version of Wreck-Gar, who makes an allusion to the song in his dialogue ("I am Wreck-Gar!
 I dare to be stupid!").
+Transformers tribute band The Cybertronic Spree covered the song, shooting a music video for their version which referenced other Yankovic videos in addition to the original; Yankovic himself appears at the end of the video.
+The song also appears in the 2024 Amy Adams movie Nightbitch.